Read the IBS article in which Dr. Crane is featured.

 - Clearing of unresolved emotional states

-- Spinal manipulation and soft tissue techniques – including structural integration and visceral manipulation
+- Physical manipulation and soft tissue techniques – including structural integration and visceral manipulation

 Dr. Brooke Linn, PhD is the Director of health center programs for NUNM.
 Dr. Linn oversees all programs within the health centers structure, including the SIBO Center and Community Health Centers programs, grants, partnerships and initiatives.
 Dr. Linn also serves on the Board of Directors and executive committee for the Coalition of Community Health Clinics.
 Dr. Linn has spent the past 15 years working in naturopathic, psychotherapy and integrative wellness centers.
 Dr. Linn holds multiple degrees including a doctoral degree in Organizational Systems, a Master’s degree in Human Science and a Bachelors degree in Psychology with additional graduate certificates in Substance Abuse Counseling and Person-Centered Expressive Arts Therapy.
 As a personal believer in the power of wholistic and integrative medicine, Dr. Linn focuses her work on health systems design and making whole health care available to vulnerable and other safety net populations through programs, partners and services.
 In her spare time Dr. Linn enjoys spending time with her family, camping, traveling, and making art.